-While it is not possible to identify or anticipate every risk due to the changing business environment, the Company has an established risk management process to manage and mitigate those key risks which could impact on its activities.
+DIRECTOR'S DUTIES, While it is not possible to identify or anticipate every risk due to the changing business environment, the Company has an established risk management process to manage and mitigate those key risks which could impact on its activities.
 The process for identifying and managing risks are set by the Board and delegated to the ARC.

-The following key risks have been identified:
+The following key risks have been identified, monitored, and evaluated by the ARC: